rubiin/eslint-config/README.md

 # ESLint Configuration Monorepo for React and TypeScript

-Welcome to the my ESLint Config Monorepo! 🚀 This repository houses a collection of meticulously crafted ESLint configurations tailored for React and TypeScript projects.
-Whether you're a coding newbie or a seasoned developer, we've got your linting needs covere from reasonable defaults to best practices with  only one-line of config
+Welcome to my ESLint Config Monorepo! 🚀 Here, you'll find meticulously crafted ESLint configurations tailored for React and TypeScript projects.
+Whether you're a coding newbie or experienced developer, we've got you covered with just one-line configuration.
+Elevate your code quality with our industry best practices for React, and TypeScript.
+Happy linting! 🧹📝

 ## Table of Contents